Reconstruction theorem for complex polynomials: Acknowledgments

 \section{Acknowledgments}

-Author would like would like to express his gratitude to Han Peters for helpful conversations and comments during the time of research and during the process of writing this article.
+The author would like would like to express his gratitude to Han Peters for helpful conversations and comments during the time of research and during the process of writing this article.
+The author would also like to thank the referee for useful comments that helped improve the clarity and the relevance of this paper.
 Author was supported by the Slovenian Research Agency (ARRS).